SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Accessing: as Space Aliens! > Homnsanients
 Hates: Smell pretty and good listeners.

-The life of a Verdendrian is purposeful and well defined“ Once in a profession, they rarely change their vocation ”- only their assignment or project.
+The life of a Verdendrian is purposeful and well defined" Once in a profession, they rarely change their vocation ”- only their assignment or project.
 No job is considered beneath another.
 While planetside, they spend most of the day of their 30»hour cycle workingor caring for the young, dependingupon the needs of the community at large.
 At night, they become dormant to save energy and finish processing food, much like sleep.
-They can adapt to other “sleep" cycles as needed.
+They can adapt to other "sleep" cycles as needed.
 Little changes over the years.
 When they die, they are ground up and placed into the soil ofthe nursery oftheir Root, to nourish the seedlings.
 Moreover,